 To get a response from the user, you can use the input box that allows the user to enter a response in the input bar and then press okay to submit it.

 28. What is a loop in VBA?

-A loop is a set of code, repeats itself multiple times.
-In VBA, there loop is a way of defining a line of code that within a loop to repeat it.
+A loop is a set of code, that repeats itself multiple times.
+In VBA, their loop is a way of defining a line of code that is within a loop to repeat it.
 There are different methods of writing a loop in VBA.